ongchef/SignLens_HL2/README.md

 ### Model Development and MR Integration

-We successfully developed a GRU-based model and integrated it with the HoloLens 2 mixed reality headset.
-This allows users to see sign language interpretation subtitles and facial expressions in real-time, enhancing the system's interactivity, mobility, and convenience.
+We successfully developed a GRU-based model and integrated it with the HoloLens 2 mixed-reality headset.
+This allows users to see sign language interpretation subtitles and facial expressions in real time, enhancing the system's interactivity, mobility, and convenience.

 ## Results